wxxlamp/nlp_individual_project/README.md

-# group19cloud
+# nlp_individual_project
-the HKUST cloud project of group 19
+the HKUST nlp project of CK